hmble/dev/content/blog/how-to-use-rename-unix-utility-command.en.md

 title: "How to use rename unix utility command"
 date: 2020-11-13T07:44:37+05:30
 slug: "how-to-use-rename-unix-utility-command"
-description: "Is blog post me hum unix rename command k baare me sikhenge."
+description: "In this blog post we are going to learn about rename unix command"
 ---

-Aaj hum `rename` command k perl version k baare me padenge.
+Today we will learn about perl version of `rename` command.

-Hum perl version of `rename` command ka use saare whitespace character ko ek sath remove ya change karne k liye use kar sakte.
-Lets see an example jaha hum se jyada files jinke name me whitespace hai usse `-` change kaise kar sakte.
+We can use perl version of `rename` command to batch change whitespace to any character we like.

-Us se pahle lets see how we can install perl version of rename.
+First lets see how we can install perl version of rename.

 ## Install `rename` in Ubuntu